flightcrank/JRatioBoost/README.md

 	$ java JRatioBoost

-Or you could simple run the already compiled program by downloding the provided .jar file and simply making it executable, and clicking on it in your favorite file browser.
-Or by issuing the following command in a console
+Or you could simple run the already compiled program by downloding the provided .jar file and simply making it executable, and clicking on it in your favorite file browser, or by issuing the following command in a console

-	$ java -jar jratiobosst.jar
+	$ java -jar jratioboost.jar

 ## Images
 ![swing screenshot](https://i.imgur.com/8G9l9Ra.png)

 screenshot of swing GUI version